 Tax expenses in the income statement comprise tax based on taxable income for the period and deferred tax.
 Income tax is recognized in the income statement except for taxes related to items recognized under comprehensive profit/loss or directly under equity, in which case the tax impact will be incorporated in the aforementioned items.
 Tax based on taxable income for the period is calculated using the corporate income tax rate effective in each country, adjusted for any tax from previous periods.

 Deferred taxes are calculated on all temporary differences between the book value and taxable value.
 The largest temporary differences arise from the financial leasing agreements and unused tax losses which are deductible at a later date.
-Company didn´t have significiant financial leasing agreements in 2013 and 2012.
+The company did not have significant financial leasing agreements in 2015 or 2014.

 Deferred taxes are calculated using the statutory tax bases or the tax bases whose confirmed content has been announced by the closing date.
 Deferred tax assets are recognized to the extent that it is probable that taxable income against which the temporary difference can be applied will materialize in the future.
 Deferred tax liabilities are recognized at full value in the balance sheet.